johnlaine1/udacity-fend-neighborhood-map/README.md

 2. Be sure to have both npm and bower installed on your machine and then from the command line run `npm install && bower install` to install needed packages.
 3. Run `gulp serve:dist` and point your browser to localhost:8080
 4. Alternatively you can run just run `gulp` instead of `gulp serve:dist` and point your browser to /dist/index.html
-5. This site is also published on github.io and can be viewed [here](https://johnlaine1.github.io/udacity-fend-neighborhood-map/).
+5. This application is also published on github.io and can be viewed [here](https://johnlaine1.github.io/udacity-fend-neighborhood-map/).

+## Using the Application
+When the app starts you will see a map with various map markers indicating the location of restaurants.
+Click on a marker to see more information about that restaurant.

+Click the hamburger icon in the upper left screen area to open a drawer from the left, here you will find a list of all restaurants along with a search box to narrow down the results.

+If you choose 'Exact', only locations that exactly match your search phrase will be shows, if you choose 'Contains', then any location that contains your search phrase will be show.

 ## Attribution
 Location data provided by [FourSquare](https://foursquare.com).